Skip to main content

 • Games in Action

-Join Mark Higgins for a laid‑back, curiosity‑fuelled drop‑in session at the Ipswich Art Workshop, where tabletop games take centre stage.
-Watch worlds unfold, chat with the players, and see how imagination, storytelling and collaboration spark to life when the dice start rolling.
+Mark Higgins hosted a laid‑back, curiosity‑fueled drop‑in session at the Ipswich Art Workshop.
+Where tabletop games took center stage.
+We watched as worlds unfolded, chatted with the players, and saw how imagination, storytelling and collaboration spark to life when the dice start rolling.

 • The art of NOT taking off

-Join Damien J Johnson for The Art of Not Taking Off, a reflective workshop about making peace with a creative life that doesn’t follow the fame‑and‑fortune script.
-Damien explores how artists can sustain joy, purpose and meaning in their work, navigate expectations, and keep creating with integrity, even when success looks different than imagined
+Damien J Johnson presented The Art of Not Taking Off, a reflective workshop about making peace with a creative life that doesn’t follow the fame‑and‑fortune script.
+Damien explored how artists can sustain joy, purpose and meaning in their work, navigate expectations, and keep creating with integrity, even when success looks different than imagined

 • We Do it Our Way